-CONTENTS

-SECTION 1

-The Basics: What Exactly is a Student Chapter?

-• Overview

-• Starting a Student Chapter 7

-• Advancing from Student to Allied Membership

-SECTION 2 The Players: Who's Who at ASID?

-Student Chapter 10

-Professional Chapter .
-11

-• ASID Headquarters 12

-Student Help Chart 12

-SECTION 3 The Nuts and Bolts: What Do We Do Now?

-Important Things to Keep in Mind

-Know Your Audience and Make a Road Map

-Student Calendar

-New Member Recruitment

-How to Motivate Student Chapter Members

-Student Chapter Elections

-Student Chapter President Reports

-Programming

-Planning and Running an Event

-Media, Communications, and Publicity

-Budget and Finances

-How to Run a Meeting

-Transitioning to a New Board

-SECTION 4 Appendix: The Nitty Gritty

-• Important Links & Resources 2 26 3 --- ----------------------------- --- ---- ---

 SECTION 1 The Basics: What Exactly is a Student Chapter?
+Overview Starting a Student Chapter Advancing from Student to Allied Membership 7 SECTION 2 The Players: Who's Who at ASID?
+Student Chapter Professional Chapter ASID Headquarters Student Help Chart 1 SECTION 3 The Nuts and Bolts: What Do We Do Now?
+Important Things to Keep in Mind Know Your Audience and Make a Road Map Student Calendar New Member Recruitment How to Motivate Student Chapter Members Student Chapter Elections Student Chapter President Reports Programming Planning and Running an Event Media, Communications, and Publicity Budget and Finances How to Run a Meeting Transitioning to a New Board 4 5 6 7 8 9 1 2 3 4 Know Your Audience and Make a Road Map Student Calendar New Member Recruitment How to Motivate Student Chapter Members Student Chapter Elections Student Chapter President Reports Programming Planning and Running an Event Media, Communications, and Publicity Budget and Finances How to Run a Meeting 4 5 6 7 8 9 1 2 3 4 Know Your Audience and Make a Road Map Student Calendar New Member Recruitment How to Motivate Student Chapter Members Student Chapter Elections Student Chapter President Reports Programming Planning and Running an Event Media, Communications, and Publicity Budget and Finances How to Run a Meeting Transitioning to a New Board 4 5 6 7 8 9 1 2 3 4

+THE BASICS: WHAT EXACTLY IS A STUDENT CHAPTER?